uviclibraries/linux/additional-resources.md

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/UbuntuCoF.svg/250px-UbuntuCoF.svg.png" style="float:right;width:100px;padding-right:2%;" alt="Linux Ubuntu logo">[Ubuntu](https://ubuntu.com/desktop)

 Arguably, Ubuntu is the flagship Linux distribution, and has been for many years.
 It has a polished, professional interface and excellent stability.
-Steam, a video game platform, runs well on Ubuntu, too.
+Steam, a popular video game platform, runs well on Ubuntu, too.
 Dell Computers, for example, offers [new laptops with Ubuntu](https://www.dell.com/en-ca/shop/dell-laptops/scr/laptops/appref=ubuntu-linux-os) as the installed operating system.

 The latest version of Ubuntu can run on 4 GB of RAM, but **6 GB is now the recommended minimum**.